Snivyn/supreme-dumper/README.md

 ## Disclaimer
 Not affiliated with Supreme in any way.
 This is a personal project.
 It may not be stable.
-Use as you will.

 If you have any suggestions, or want to help make this better, let me know!